 Roles and responsibilities

-Governing board – will be mindful of its duty of care to the staff, monitor the effectiveness of the policy and hold the headteacher to account Headteacher – will make sure the policy is implemented and adhered to and that it meets stated objectives Line managers – will maintain positive and supportive relationships with their staff
+Governing board will be mindful of its duty of care to staff, monitor the effectiveness of the policy and hold the headteacher to account If you're in a MAT, make sure the policy is clear on which responsibilities sit at trust level and which